8 Amazing Tips for a More Organized Desk

 Create a charging station

-You can either purchase a pre-made charging station made out of wood, plastic or metal.
-Alternatively, you can make your own using a sturdy container such as a long open rectangular plastic container.
+Create a centralized charging station for all your digital devices.
+You can purchase a pre-made charging station made out of wood, plastic or metal.
+Alternatively, you can make your own using a sturdy container such as a long open rectangular plastic container, or simply defining an area on or near your desk area.

 Devise storage for charging cords

+Take some time to devise secure storage for your charging cords.
+Mount charging cords to the side of a desk, filing cabinet, or in a cloth pocket hanger on the wall.
 And what if you don’t have space for a multi-device charging station?
-Mount charging cords to the side of a desk, filing cabinet, or in a cloth pocket hanger on the wall.
-And you could also keep charging cords contained in a box, clear plastic bag or other container.
-Additionally, you can simply take them out when you need them.
+You could also store charging cords in a box, clear plastic bag or other container and simply take them out when you need them.

 Use an inbox and outbox